qodesmith/create-new-app/README.md

 # Create New App &middot; [![npm version](https://badge.fury.io/js/create-new-app.svg)](https://badge.fury.io/js/create-new-app)

+Create full-stack React applications!
+All the tech you've come to know and love - React, Redux, Express, & MongoDB.
+Use some, use none, but _always_ use React ;)

+## The Why
 You want to make apps.
 You want to make apps with [React](https://reactjs.org/).
 Excellent choice.

 [Create React App](https://github.com/facebookincubator/create-react-app) is awesome, no doubt, ~~but you find yourself constantly tweaking files to get [SCSS](http://sass-lang.com/) included.~~ And wouldn't you know it?
 Your app needs an API - so you look to [Express](https://expressjs.com/).
 Heck, you might _already have_ an API!
 But how to integrate it?
 And to top it off, you like using JavaScript up and down the stack, so your persistence layer is [MongoDB](https://mongodb.github.io/node-mongodb-native/).
 But CRA doesn't give you all of this out of the box.
 What's a developer to do?